QuantEcon/lecture-source-py/source/rst/amss2.rst

 We present ideas  in the following order

-* We describe a two-state  AMSS economy and generate a long simulation starting from a positive  initial government debt
+* We describe a two-state  AMSS economy and generate a long simulation starting from a positive  initial government debt.

-* We observe that in a long simulation starting from positive government debt, the par value of  government debt eventually converges to a constant :math:`\bar b`
+* We observe that in a long simulation starting from positive government debt, the par value of  government debt eventually converges to a constant :math:`\bar b`.

-* In fact, the par value of government debt  converges to the same constant level :math:`\bar b` for alternative realizations of the Markov government expenditure process and for alternative settings of initial government debt :math:`b_0`
+* In fact, the par value of government debt  converges to the same constant level :math:`\bar b` for alternative realizations of the Markov government expenditure process and for alternative settings of initial government debt :math:`b_0`.

-* We reverse engineer a particular value of initial government debt :math:`b_0` (it turns out to be negative) for which the  continuation debt moves to :math:`\bar b` immediately
+* We reverse engineer a particular value of initial government debt :math:`b_0` (it turns out to be negative) for which the  continuation debt moves to :math:`\bar b` immediately.

 * We note that for this particular initial debt :math:`b_0`, the Ramsey allocations  for the AMSS economy and the Lucas-Stokey model are identical

-  - we verify that the LS Ramsey planner chooses to purchase **identical** claims to time :math:`t+1` consumption for all Markov states tomorrow for each Markov state today
+  - we verify that the LS Ramsey planner chooses to purchase **identical** claims to time :math:`t+1` consumption for all Markov states tomorrow for each Markov state today.

-* We compute the BEGS approximations to check how accurately they describe the dynamics of the long-simulation
+* We compute the BEGS approximations to check how accurately they describe the dynamics of the long-simulation.

 Equations from Lucas-Stokey (1983) Model
 ------------------------------------------